staD020/png2prg/readme.md

 ## Changes for version 1.9.1-dev

  - Add gfxmode to .sym files and display in terminal output (thanks Spider-J).
- - Add experimental petscii animation support.
+ - Add petscii animation support.
- - Add -no-anim flag disable charset animations and store frames as separate screens.
+ - Add -no-anim flag disable mccharset animations and store frames as separate screens.
+ - Add sccharset animation support and move separate screens to -no-anim.

 ## Changes for version 1.8